Artist in Residence 2023-24 / Residencies

-A to Z Wineworks, located at their REX HILL property in Oregon’s Willamette Valley, seeks an Artist in Residence for Fall 2022 – Fall 2023.
+A to Z Wineworks, located at their REX HILL property in Oregon’s Willamette Valley, seeks an Artist in Residence for the Fall 2023.

-The A to Z Artist in Residence program is a fifteen-month immersion in the natural cycle of a vintage from grapes to glass.
-The Artist in Residence will first work the 2022 vintage harvest as a paid intern, working alongside our seasonal harvest crew and year-round winemaking and production staff.
-Following the conclusion of harvest, the Artist in Residence will receive support from A to Z and access to staff and properties for a year of artistic reflection and creation.
-During the residency’s second harvest, time is split between winery harvest and artistic work.
-The residency concludes with a public showcase of some of the year’s work through a gallery showing, lecture, reading or performance.
+The A to Z Artist in Residence program is a an immersion in the natural cycle of a vintage from grapes to glass.
+The Artist in Residence will first work the 2023 vintage harvest as a paid cellar intern, working alongside our seasonal harvest crew and year-round winemaking and production staff.
+Following the conclusion of harvest, the Artist in Residence will receive support from A to Z and access to staff and properties for a period of artistic reflection and creation.
+The residency concludes with a public showcase of some of the artist’s work through a gallery showing, lecture, reading or performance.

 About the Harvest Internship